earthboundkid/Watsuji-and-Aesthetics/2 Ningen.md

 In addition to these two approaches which can be broadly said to characterize ancient and modern first philosophy in the West, there is another tradition in the East of taking practical concerns as having primary significance.
 For classical Indian philosophers (_āstika_ and _nāstika_ alike), the primary questions to be resolved were soteriological, and out of these answers flowed quite sophisticated metaphysical, logical, and epistemic systems.
 However, for the ancient Chinese and the civilizations they influenced, the first questions to be resolved were ethical or political.
 For example, when Xunzi writes on _zhengming_ [正名][ch] (using language properly), he does so not from the metaphysical standpoint of Socrates, who worries that his definitions conform to the eternal Forms, nor from the epistemic standpoint of David Hume, who traces ideas back to their original impressions, but from the standpoint of the socio-political effects certain patterns of usage will have within society.

 Turning then to the question of aesthetics, how should we begin our investigation?
 We might begin by relating aesthetics to knowledge and the question of how we as subjects obtain knowledge of it.
 We might begin by relating aesthetics to its objects and contrast the internal objects of experience with external objects of the world.
 We might begin by attempting to relate aesthetics to a larger soteriological or politico-ethical project.
 Of course, whichever approach we choose to employ to describe aesthetics will by necessity be “impure” and contain elements of the other approaches.
 However, I will argue that Watsuji Tetsurō was right to suggest that our first philosophy must be _ningen no gaku to shite no rinrigaku_ [人間の学としての倫理学][ja]--“the study of ethics as the study of human beings.”
-This approach retains the subjective turn’s focus on the human being as the starting point of inquiry, but at the same time, it suggests that we understand humankind not only as “the rational animal” and "the political animal" but also as “the ethical animal,” because human beings must be understood through their communities as well as through individuals.
+This approach retains the subjective turn’s focus on the human being as the starting point of inquiry, but at the same time, it suggests that we understand humankind not only as “the rational animal” and “the political animal” but also as “the ethical animal,” because human beings must be understood through their communities as well as through individuals.

 Practice vs. Theory.
 Practice is the first wrung on the ladder.